exyi/diplomka/diplomka/text/4-implementation-3-assignment.md

 First, we have to identify all potential basepairs to calculate the parameters.
 This can, in principle, be all pairs of residues in a given structure, but is advantageous to first prune the list by searching for residues with atoms at ≤ 4 Å distance.
 This can be done efficiently using a grid or a [**_k_-d** tree](https://en.wikipedia.org/wiki/K-d_tree) while reduces the algorithmic cost from $\mathcal{O}(n^2)$ to \mathcal{O}(n) or $\mathcal{O}(n\log{}n)$, assuming there can only be a constant number of residues in the vicinity of another one.
+We performed this search using NeighborSearch functionality of the [Gemmi library](https://doi.org/10.21105/joss.04200).

-For each pair candidate, we calculate the specified parameters for each of the twelve Leontis-Westhof families.
+For each pair candidate, we calculate the specified parameters for each of the twelve Leontis-Westhof families using the `pairs.py` script.
+We omit the `family` column in the input table of all close residues, and substitute it by using the `--override-pair-family=all` CLI option to analyze how each pair fits into all families.
-With that, we check that all the parameters lie in the defined ranges and if it does, we report it as a basepair.
+In a third step, we check that all the parameters lie in the defined ranges using the `apply_filter.py` script.

 ### Whole Structure Invariants